arthurcerveira/CoMPO-GPT/README.md

 ## Setup

-This code was written and tested on a NVIDIA GeForce RTX 4090 GPU.
-You must have `conda` installed to follow the instructions below.
+This code was tested using a NVIDIA GeForce RTX 4090 GPU.
+You must have `conda` and `git` installed to follow the instructions below.

 First, use git to clone the repository.
-Our setup comprises of two environments for (1) running the generative model and (2) running the molecular activity prediction models.
+Our setup comprises two environments for (1) running the generative model (`aidd`) and (2) running the molecular activity prediction models (`chemprop`).

 **1. Create `aidd` conda environment**